 The coaches put the endurance and the fundamental condition in the focus.
 In the following month the team will practice in Japan and South Korea for four weeks.
 There they will work through several sessions on the tatami.
 Hence the athletes need a perfect condition.
 “Judo is a complex sport.
 Here, we use the time to improve our aerobe performance.
 Nevertheless this aspect isn’t the most critical factor during competition.
 With the aerobe fundament we can put our special training on a higher level”, explains Trautmann his plans.
 The head coach was supported by his professional team on Tenerife.
 Dr. Oliver Heine, leading sport scientist at Olympiastützpunkt (center for high performance sport) Rheinland, controlled the judoka’s data before, during and after the session.
 Therefore an individual program and balanced intensity was possible.
 In addition Sebastian Kästle, judo national team’s physiotherapist, looked after the athletes and their body conditions.
 The team was completed by Daniel Gürschner, who was head coach during the first nine days, and Daniel Jacko, who did the sport scientific monitoring at the beginning.

 The judo national team’s stay at Tenerife Top Training was a premiere, as well.
 For the first time the T3 welcomed athletes of this Olympic sport.
 “We are glad to welcome the German judo national team here at Tenerife Top Training.
 In the future we want to expand our offers for fighting sports.
-It’s a profit for the athletes, the coaches and the T3”, says Gregor Zielhardt, Tenerife Top Training’s general secretary.
+It’s a profit for the athletes, the coaches and the T3”, says Gregor Zielhardt, Tenerife Top Training’s general manager.
 A cooperation with the local judo club enabled the team’s training camp in Tenerife.
 The German judoka practiced in Adeje’s dojo.
 “We enjoyed our stay and the sessions in the local judo club’s dojo.
 We are very thankful for their hospitality”, says Richard Trautmann.« back to overview